amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 _+_ : [ℝ m] → [ℝ n] → [ℝ (m + n)]
 ```

-This dependent type enables the compiler to make a guarantee that concatenating a vector of size $m$ and a vector of size $n$ yields a vector of size $m + n$​; the programme need not include runtime size checks.
+The above dependently typed function declaration enables the compiler to make a guarantee that concatenating a vector of size $m$ and a vector of size $n$ yields a vector of size $m + n$​; the programme need not include runtime size checks.

 We may define the `head` and `tail` vector functions as follows.